"You gotta learn your pit just like a man learns his woman. Or you can't get nothing good outta her."Anonymous

 There are several ways to help mitigate the prob.

-3) Another option is to have a local body shop fabricate a baffle for you.
+4) Another option is to have a local body shop fabricate a baffle for you.
 Coleman Shelton did that and set it on bricks at right.
 A plate like this will radiate heat and move a lot of it over to the right side away from the firebox.
+Here is a supplier that sells prefab deflectors.

 Extend the chimney downward.
 Here's the concept: These smokers have a chimney mounted on the top.
 Heat and smoke travel from the firebox across to the chimney and out.
 If you can lower the intake of the exhaust you can move the heat across the grates at a lower level and even the heat in the cooking chamber.
 One way to do this is with some aluminum roof flashing from your hardware store.
 Roll it up, insert it into the chimney from below, let it expand to the same diameter as the chimney, and pull it down to grate height.
 I bought a roll of 0.0092" thick aluminum flashing 14" high and 10' long.
 I cut off 8" and made my chimney extension from that.
 Flashing costs about $8 for a roll.